Scott-Kenning/drawing-game/README.md

    - From the source cloned directory, run `npm install` to install the dependencies.

 2. **Run the front-end code**:
-   - Run the front-end code by running: `npm run dev`.
+   - Run the front-end code by running: `npx vite`.

 w. **Access the Application**:
    - Open a web browser and navigate to `http://localhost:5173`.